wp-plugins/google-maps-ve/readme.txt

 Stable tag: trunk
 License: GPLv2

 Very powerful plugin for creating Google Maps.
 Easy to use and no programmer skills required.
-There is no limit for maps, markers, polygons or polylines count.
+There is no limit for maps and markers count.

 == Description ==